 Eligibility and application requirements: In general, an applicant should have a suitable bachelor’s degree or equivalent experience in one of the fields focused by the organising schools.
 Application requirements and process vary between CS disciplines.
 Please pay special attention to “Who can apply,” “Required application documents,” and “Language requirements”.

 Selection process: CS Business and CS Design have a two-stage selection process.
 During the first stage, the applicants are selected based on their application (i.e. required documents and portfolios for those who apply for CS Design).
 The second stage involves an interview.
-International applicants can be interviewed over the phone or Skype.
+Applicants can be interviewed online.

 Why did current students choose Creative Sustainability?